Congressman Joe Crowley

 By Ray O’Hanlon

-Married and a father of three, Crowley, a Democrat, represents New York’s 14th congressional district in the U.S. House of Representatives.
-Prior to redistricting, he represented New York’s 7th congressional district.
+Married and a father of three, Rep. Crowley, who is 56, has represented New York's 14th congressional district since redistricting ended his incumbency in New York’s 7th district.

 Crowley represent the 7th district from 1999 to 2013.
 The 14th is seen as being one of the most diverse districts in the country.

 Crowley is chairman of the Queens County Democratic Party and became chair of the House Democratic Caucus in 2017.
 His congressional career goes back to his first house election win 1998.

 Crowley was born in New York City, the son of an Irish-American father and an immigrant mother from County Armagh.
 He was a member of the New York State Assembly from 1987 to 1998.